Home » FAQs » What is Dynamics 365 Project Operations?

 project operations

-Dynamics 365 Project Operations is a Microsoft application for the Dynamics business platform that is designed to connect project sales, resource management, project management, and project finance management in one application.
+Dynamics 365 Project Operations is part of the Microsoft Dynamics 365 cloud suite that is designed to unify various aspects of project management in one application, including project sales, resource management, project management, and financial management.

 Project Operations is an evolution of the existing project management and accounting modules inside Dynamics 365 Finance as well as the previous Project Service Automation (PSA) solution found in the Sales CRM from Microsoft.